 You invite a family to dinner.
 They arrive by the last bus.
-They enjoy the dinner alright.
-But when the meal is over, they have a problem getting back home.
+They enjoy the meal alright.
+But when the dinner is over, they have a problem getting back home.
 You have no option but to crown your invitation to dinner with an offer to drive them back home or else accommodate them at your place for the night!
 Rôchlai, Deva, pôs!

 Or perhaps your friend, Sebby, has to travel a long distance to go to work.
 Now, seeing that his work place happens to be quite close to your residence, you generously offer him accommodation in your own house, and boy!
 Is he glad to accept your offer!
 Now it takes him just five minutes to walk his way to work.
 But that isn’t the end of the story.
 When it’s dinner time, Sebby quite naturally turns up at your dining table as well.
 Rôchlai, Deva, pôs!

 Valichea niban mhôsgak udok means that the drumstick tree gets hydrated in the process of the creeper being watered.
 This is apparently a simple expression, but is open to somewhat differing interpretations depending on the motivation of the parties involved.

 Val means a creeper, any creeper; nib means an excuse; mhôsgak is the dative case of mhôxing, which means a drumstick tree; and udok is water.
 So the literal translation of the proverb is: with the creeper as an excuse, water to the drumstick tree.
 Valichea is the singular flex stem of the genitive of val (i.e., ‘of the creeper’).
 Niban is the instrumental case of nib (meaning ‘with or through the excuse’).